Master of Social Science: Europe

 In the United Kingdom, MSSc degrees are unusual and are almost always postgraduate in nature.
 Common subjects that would lead to the award of MSSc include but are not limited to social work, criminology, politics, and sociology.

 It is also available at several Danish universities, including Copenhagen University, Copenhagen Business School, Aalborg University, and Roskilde University, in a number of subjects.

 America

 In the United States, the Maxwell School of Citizenship and Public Affairs at Syracuse University of New York can award this degree through the advanced management courses of distance education.
 In addition, Ohio University and the University of Chicago can also award this degree.
 As of 2017, the University of California Los Angeles is the newest school to offer this degree.

 Asia

 Both Hong Kong Baptist University and the Chinese University of Hong Kong award such degrees, which are generally master's programs in media, advertising or social sciences.

-In Singapore and Taiwan, the Master of Social Science is a professional degree in international relations and regional studies.
-Such as the National University of Singapore and National Sun Yat-sen University all award such degrees.
+In Singapore, the Master of Social Science is a professional degree in international relations and regional studies.
+Such as the National University of Singapore award such degrees.

+In Taiwan, National Dong Hwa University is the first institution awarding the Master of Social Science in Ethnic Relations & Culture and Indigenous Affairs & Development.